THE

 HOW PITCH PRO WORKS

 Pitch Pro is a six-week interactive course that teaches you to pitch your novel(s)—and the fiction brand you’re building.
+The next round starts Wednesday, February 11, 2026.

 Can’t attend live?
 I record all sessions and upload them to a course portal, which you’re guaranteed access to for at least one full year after the course ends.
 See below for the full schedule.